Website Design: Selling Clothes Online Part 2

 If a site makes the process as easy as possible, the customer is more likely to willingly stay on the site longer, make a purchase or make a repeat visit.

-As it is now more and more common for people to shop on many different devices including phones or tablets, some sites are starting to take this into account with their designs.
+As it is now more and more common for people to shop on many different devices including phones or tablets, some sites are starting to take this into account with their designs, making their site more responsive for different devices and screen sizes.

 For large screens